 |synchronous_standby_names||Standby servers for synchronous replication.
 No setting is required for asynchronous replication.

-Set 'remote_apply' to optimise data freshness and 'on' to maintain performance and reliability.
+Set 'remote_apply' to optimize data freshness and 'on' to maintain performance and reliability.

 |archive_command||Command for archiving the WAL.